kevinsuedmersen/hadoop-sandbox/README.md

 To loading some data from HDFS into HIVE, open the [UI of hue](http://localhost:8000/), open up a new HiveQL query console and execute the commands shown in `hue/queries/load_ratings_into_hive.sql` or `hue/queries/load_names_into_hive.sql`

+## Simple Pyspark app
+To view a simple app that uses pyspark to connect to our spark cluster, parses some data, converts that data into a dataframe and then executes a simple aggregation on it, please view the notebook `jupyter-spark/work/tests/movie_dataframe.ipynb`